kukuu/AGILITY/README.md

 1. The API Gateway is responsible for request routing, composition, and protocol translation.
 All requests from clients first go through the API Gateway.
 It then routes requests to the appropriate microservice.

-2. he API Gateway will often handle a request by invoking multiple microservices and aggregating the results.
+2. The API Gateway will often handle a request by invoking multiple microservices and aggregating the results.
 It can translate between web protocols such as HTTP and WebSocket and web‑unfriendly protocols that are used internally.

 3. The API Gateway can also provide each client with a custom API.
 It typically exposes a coarse‑grained API for mobile clients.
 Consider, for example, the product details scenario.
 The API Gateway can provide an endpoint (/productdetails?productid=xxx) that enables a mobile client to retrieve all of the product details with a single request.
 The API Gateway handles the request by invoking the various services – product info, recommendations, reviews, etc. – and combining the results.